+(I changed his name for privacy).
 Every day, every night, and sometimes in the afternoon.
 Poor schmuck never had a chance.

 I look at him in the mirror every goddamned day, and I see the darkness and dead eyes.
 I live with the memories and the symptoms of the illness.
 It isn’t just triggers and nightmares.
 It’s never being able to relax, never being able to trust, and always being ‘on’ even in the safety of your own home.
 It’s lost time, lost memories, and wondering if the world around you is even real.
 It’s being afraid constantly, and isolating yourself from the world so you can control your environment and protect yourself.